cariestevez/minishell/README.md

 https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html

 ########################################
-Esther's unresolved problems + questions
+unresolved problems + questions
 ########################################
 - in which order are the environment variables organized?
-When 'export' adds a variable, where is it put?
-- what are alllll the edgecases for the expander?
+- should we implement substring expansion?
+- command substitution?
+- filename expansion?
+- in a path, where can/should the slash characters be?
+-- I cannot cd /[dirname]/
+-- I can cd [dirname]/
+-- in envvar, HOME is /home/[user]/
+-- when /cd ~/[dirname], will ~ be substituted with '/home/' or 'home/'

 to do:
 - create arr of local shell variables in t_shell struct